I had a playtesting session yesterday. It was the best I’ve ever had.

 The way the map developed felt clean and clear and added a unique game board each time.

-All cards felt powerful in their own way, and there are very few turns that you can’t do something useful.
+All cards felt powerful in their own way, and there are very few turns that you can’t do anything useful.

 And if you couldn’t, we all agreed it was mostly the player’s fault.